PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-13 10:39:51
+Last updated: 2024-04-13 10:40:24
-Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar
+Random Quote: The end of a rope has been this man's destiny since the night he was born. - Chester Campbell